Fort Perch Rock: Modern use

 In the late 1970s, the fort could be hired as a party venue.
 During this time Orchestral Manoeuvres in the Dark founder members Andy McCluskey and Paul Humphreys played there as members of the short lived Wirral group The Id.
 Since the 1990s, the fort has played host to various musical events including, in the summer of 2006, a number of rock concerts which were organised by a group of young Wallaseyans.
 The nights were called "Nautical" and were featured in The Guardian newspaper and named The NME club of the week for the 1 September 2006 show, which featured British Sea Power and the Tiny Dancers.

-The fort features a museum with displays including military aviation, maritime history, and the Fort Perch Rock Marine Radio Museum used to exhibit marine wireless communications devices.
-The museum is currently being refurbished and will reopen in Spring 2023.

-A new permanent escape room concept "Escape The Fort" opened in 2022 and is available for bookings daily.

-In spring 2022, The Mess cafe opened within the Fort and is open daily from 9am.
+The fort features a museum (no longer open to casual visitors) with displays including military aviation, maritime history.
+Previously, the Fort Perch Rock Marine Radio Museum used to exhibit marine wireless communications devices.
+The "Escape The Fort" escape room opened in 2022 and is available for bookings daily.
+In spring 2022, The Mess cafe opened within the fort and is open daily from 9 a.m.

+The World War Two drama The Black Rock was filmed at Fort Perch Rock in 2024.
+The film stars Kyle Brookes and Charles Riley, and is directed by Andrew Games.